Davidggrigoryan/AI-Agents/README.md

 This project provides a Tkinter-based control panel to manage simple AI agents and their tasks.

-The interface includes tabs for managing agents and application settings:
+The interface includes tabs for managing agents, chatting, and application settings:

 - **Agents** – create or delete agents, set a prompt for their behavior, choose between cloud (OpenAI API) or local (Ollama) execution, and persist agent changes in `agents.json`.
+- **Chat** – hold quick conversations with a selected agent, keep lightweight per-agent history, and clear the log when necessary.
 - **Settings** – enter and persist an OpenAI API key and configure the port used for a local Ollama instance.
 Dedicated buttons can launch and stop the Ollama server using the bundled scripts.